 Get quotes from these car insurance providers and more

 A classic car is more than the sum of its parts.
 It could be a hobby, lovingly restored that you proudly display at classic car shows.
 Or it might just be an old banger.
-Either way, read on for tips on how to get cheaper cover for older cars.
+Either way, read on for tips on how to get cheaper quotes on classic car insurance to ensure your vehicle is properly covered.

 There is nothing stopping drivers of older cars from getting standard car insurance.
 However, classic car insurance exists because there is more to a car than just its age.

-Certain cars are worth more because they are relatively rare, even if their spec is not so different from other similar models of the same vintage.
+Certain cars are worth more because they are relatively rare and in demand, even if their spec is not so different from other similar models of the same vintage.
 Speaking of vintage, a classic car over 40 years old is classed as a vintage or historic car, but more of that later.

-When you think of a classic car you probably picture an Aston Martin DB5, an original VW Beetle or a 1960s Porsche, but HMRC defines classic cars as any that are over 15 years old and worth more than £15,000.
+When you think of a classic car you probably picture an Aston Martin DB5, an original VW Beetle or a 1960s Porsche, but HMRC defines classic cars as any that are more than 15 years old and worth more than £15,000.

 On this point, the older your car is, the more likely you will be to find classic car cover for your car.